Vargavinter/icons8docs/Icons.md

 Take on board that there are three free icon categories: **Logos**, **Popular** and **Characters**.
 All download options for those icons are available from the get-go but using them still requires attribution.

-Commercial usage of icons from the Logos and Characters categories should be discussed with the rightful owners of respective trademarks.
+:information_source: Commercial usage of icons from the Logos and Characters categories should be discussed with the rightful owners of respective trademarks.

 * * *